AustriaOfficial Name: Republic of Austria

 TRAFFIC SAFETY AND ROAD CONDITIONS: While in Austria, you may encounter road conditions that differ significantly from those in the United States.

 It is mandatory for cars on Austrian motorways and highways to leave an emergency corridor, even when no emergency vehicle is approaching.
 When traffic stops, create an emergency corridor in between the far-left lane and all others to the right; vehicles should also be using the shoulder.
-Failure to comply carries a fine of EURO 2,180 (approx. $2,700)
+Failure to comply carries a fine of EURO 2,180 (approximately 2,800 USD)

 Between November 1 and April 15, the use of winter tires is mandated by law.
 All-season tires comply if they carry the “MS” mark and have at least 4mm of tread.
 In addition, local police may require snow chains in heavy snow.
 Failure to comply with the law results in a substantial fine and the suspension of the cited vehicle's use.
 Insurance is deemed void if a vehicle which is involved in an accident between November 1 and April 15 is not fitted with winter tires.